dynamsoft-docs/label-recognition-docs/introduction/index.md

 # Overview of Dynamsoft Label Recognition

 Dynamsoft Label Recognition (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (Label).
-Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, and ID cards, etc.
+Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, etc.

 DLR powers your software development from the following aspects:
-- Introduces `Reference Region` feature to reduce the difficulty of specifying ROI.
+- Introduces the `Reference Region` feature to reduce the difficulty of specifying Region of Interest (ROI).
 - Creates the `Inference Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks, particularly for key-value pairs.
-- Innovates a text recognition engine that combines the advantages of CNN(Convolutional Neural Networks) models and traditional image feature extraction.
+- Innovates a text recognition engine that combines the advantages of Convolutional Neural Networks (CNN) models and traditional image feature extraction.
 - Supports extensible regular expressions to improve the accuracy of text recognition.
 - Designs a variety of processing modes at different algorithm stages to maintain great scalability.